 Welcome to a virtual tour of our grounds and buildings.
 We hope that you will be enticed to come visit us and see all of our buildings and artifacts in person.

-This building changes exhibits frequently and is intended to display some of our unique artifacts that don’t necessarily fit in our other exhibits.
+This building changes exhibits a few times throughout the season and is intended to display some of our unique artifacts.

-At the candle shop learn the process of creating a candle and the different materials used to make them.
+In the 19th century, autumn was butchering time on the farm and waste was not an option, so farmers used every part of the animal.
+The tallow (melted down fat from an animal such as a sheep or cow) was used to create the wax of the candle, while cotton or linen string were used for the candle wicks.
+Stop by our candle shop to learn the process of creating a candles and the different materials used to make them.
 Then, try your hand at dipping your own candle to take home.
 See an exhibit on the evolution of lighting devices from the oil lamp to the electric light bulb.

 The Museum Village schoolhouse is a replica of the Monroe Stone Schoolhouse built in 1805.
 Like most 19th century rural schoolhouses, the Monroe school was a simple one-room building.
 Students of all grades and ages sat together and learned arithmetic, spelling and writing.
 The school year lasted only 12 weeks from Thanksgiving to early spring because most of the children from the area worked on family farms.